External Communications Policy

 10.3 Information on appeals will not otherwise normally be issued.
-In considering such requests, which will be treated as Freedom of Information requests, the GLA will weigh up public interest considerations, whether doing so may adversely affect a labour provider’s ability to trade during an appeal, and the impact it may have on ensuring a fair hearing.
+In considering such requests, which will be treated as Freedom of Information requests, the GLAA will weigh up public interest considerations, whether doing so may adversely affect a labour provider’s ability to trade during an appeal, and the impact it may have on ensuring a fair hearing.

 10.4 However, there are circumstances when releasing information as early as possible would be beneficial.
 Equally, some refusal decisions present a similar necessity to release information early.
 There have been a number of cases that have been subject to revocation without immediate effect but the basis of the decision is extremely serious, particularly where the decision was border line for revoking ‘with immediate effect’.
 In such cases, there is a more compelling public interest in issuing a press release at the time of the decision.

-10.5 While publicising information earlier would improve the openness of the GLA’s decision making, there is clearly a balance to be struck with respecting someone’s ability to trade legally during the period running up to an appeal.
-The GLA will consider the merits of disclosure on a case by case basis, and in particular whether it is required to do so under its obligations under the Freedom of Information Act where a public interest test may outweigh the application of an exemption, in accordance with the Information Commissioner’s Office guidance.
+10.5 While publicising information earlier would improve the openness of the GLAA’s decision making, there is clearly a balance to be struck with respecting someone’s ability to trade legally during the period running up to an appeal.
+The GLAA will consider the merits of disclosure on a case by case basis, and in particular whether it is required to do so under its obligations under the Freedom of Information Act where a public interest test may outweigh the application of an exemption, in accordance with the Information Commissioner’s Office guidance.